-The nature and extent of metals contamination is consistent with the former site use as a steel manufacturing facility.
-Widespread exceedances of unrestricted use site cleanup objectives (SCOs) are common in the soil and fill however, only arsenic ranging from 4.7 ppm to 48.9 ppm exceeds both the unrestricted SCOs of 13 ppm in 4 of 8 of the samples and the commercial SCO of 16 ppm in 3 of 8 samples.
+The nature and extent of metals contamination remaining is consistent with the former site use as a steel manufacturing facility.
+Remaining soil exceeds unrestricted and residential use site cleanup objectives (SCOs).
+When compared to the commercial SCOs, arsenic and mercury are found to exceed the SCOs.
+Arsenic was found ranging from 6.3 ppm to 25.7 ppm exceeding the commercial